-An unhappy, middle-aged art gallery owner (Amy Adams) stuck in a loveless marriage to a possibly unfaithful husband (Armie Hammer) and faced with dwindling wealth as well as a distant adult daughter is suddenly gifted the early manuscript of her ex-husband’s (Jake Gyllenhall) first novel, with a note asking her to read it and get back with her thoughts.
+An unhappy, middle-aged art gallery owner (Amy Adams) stuck in a loveless marriage to a possibly unfaithful husband (Armie Hammer) and faced with dwindling wealth as well as a distant adult daughter is suddenly gifted the early manuscript of her ex-husband’s (Jake Gyllenhall) first novel.
+A note attached to the cover politely requests she read the novel and get back to him with any notes she might have.
 The novel, entitled Nocturnal Animals, is a gripping revenge thriller about a man (also played by Gyllenhall) searching for his wife (Isla Fisher) and teenage daughter after being separated from them in an ugly incident with some lecherous locals (led by Aaron Taylor-Johnson) on a West Texas highway.
 As the woman reads the novel, she not only pictures the events in her head but also periodically flashes back to the entirety of her relationship with her ex, from the moment they fell in love to their terrible break-up.
 She now has immense regret about her part in their break-up, but what does the plot of his novel say about how he might feel about her?

 That’s the set-up of Nocturnal Animals, director-writer-producer-fashion designer Tom Ford’s first movie since 2009’s A Single Man, where Colin Firth plays a suicidal, gay college professor drowning in grief over his recently deceased partner of 16 years.
 Similar to Single Man, Nocturnal Animals ruminates on loneliness and isolation and thumbs it nose at happy endings.
 Also similar to Single Man, Nocturnal Animals is a feast for the eyes.

-Ford’s past as creative director for Gucci and Saint Laurent prior to starting his own fashion label not only ensures that his movies always have the most breathtaking costumes, but also that his fine-tuned eye for visuals transfers perfectly to film directing, giving Nocturnal Animals multiple gorgeously shot sequences which would have likely looked very different if put together by most other directors.
-He is particularly clever with where he places his camera, e.g., shooting Adams in big spaces from afar to show her isolation and then doing the same with Jake’s character once he’s separated from his wife and daughter in the desert.
+Ford’s past as creative director for Gucci and Saint Laurent prior to starting his own fashion label not only ensures his movies always have the most breathtaking costumes, but also that his fine-tuned eye for visuals transfers perfectly to film directing.
+Nocturnal Animals thus features multiple gorgeously shot sequences which would have likely looked very different if put together by most other directors.
+He is particularly clever with where he places his camera – shooting Adams in big spaces from afar to show her isolation and then doing the same with Jake’s character once he’s separated from his wife and daughter in the desert.